jedota/Style-Transfer-PS600/README.md

 This repository describes the complementary material for the paper: "Generating Automatically Print/Scan Textures for Morphing Attack Detection Applications".
 This process focuses on simulating the handcrafted print/scan texture used to create print/scan version images automatically from bona fide examples.
 This scenario allows us to train in single and differential morphing Attacks.

-This repository describes the Transfer-style method-based GANs using a PyTorch-CycleGAN-and-pix2pix implementation -Paper under revision process.
+This repository describes the Transfer-style method-based GANs using a PyTorch-CycleGAN-and-pix2pix implementation
+- Paper under revision process.

 # Pre-requisite
--Linux
+- Linux
--Python 3
+- Python 3
--CPU or NVIDIA GPU + CUDA CuDNN
+- CPU or NVIDIA GPU + CUDA CuDNN

 # Getting Started
 - Clone this repo: